Complete Natural Preservation You Can Trust

 Inolex’s Hurdle Technology is a layered, synergistic preservation strategy using multiple mild mechanisms to create a well-protected environment for cosmetics and personal care products.

 Several factors fuel the growth of the personal care product preservative market.
 Increased consumer demand for personal care products, particularly in emerging economies, is a major driver.
-In China, the FMCG market grew 3.4% in Q2 2025 driven, in part, by the “experience economy” and instant retail, with personal care, beverages, and alcohol categories showing particularly strong performance, according to NielsenIQ.
-India’s FMCG sector surged 13.9% in Q2 2025, according to ET Edge Insights.
-In Latin America, FMCG sales rose 4.6% last year, according to Euromonitor International.
+In China, the FMCG market grew 3.4% in Q2 2025 driven, in part, by the "experience economy" and instant retail, with personal care, beverages, and alcohol categories showing particularly strong performance, according to NielsenIQ.
+India's FMCG sector surged 13.9% in Q2 2025, according to NielsenIQ.
+In Latin America, Brazil ranks among the fastest-growing FMCG markets, expanding at nearly three times the rate of China and the US in real terms, according to Euromonitor International, which projects global FMCG sales to rise 4.6% in 2025.

 The growing awareness of hygiene and personal grooming, coupled with rising disposable incomes, is leading to increased consumption.
 At the same time, the stringent regulations regarding microbial contamination in personal care products necessitate the use of effective preservatives.
-The ongoing innovation in preservative technology, focusing on safer, more sustainable alternatives, is further driving market growth.
+Ongoing innovation in preservative technology, with a focus on safer, more sustainable alternatives, is further driving market growth.

 Lastly, the expansion of e-commerce and the growing online retail presence of personal care products provide increased market access and sales opportunities.
-Global e-commerce beauty and personal care sales are accelerating, projected to exceed $350 billion by 2026, with online channels growing more than three times faster than in-store, according to WARC and Women’s Wear Daily.
-Some projections show 30.6% of total global beauty & personal care revenue coming from online channels in 2026.
-In the US, health and personal care e-commerce is expected to exceed $200 billion this year.
+Global e-commerce beauty and personal care sales are accelerating, with online channels growing six times faster than in-store sales, according to NielsenIQ.
+Some projections indicate that 30.6% of total global beauty & personal care revenue will come from online channels in 2026, according to Statista.
+In the US, health and personal care e-commerce is expected to exceed $200 billion this year, according to eMarketer.

 Whether sold in-store or online, protecting formulations efficiently and effectively is no easy task.
 Inolex uses a multi-pronged approach, Hurdle Technology, to ensure product integrity.
 Hurdle Technology was popularized as a preservation system in the food industry.
-It is an intelligent combination of different preservation factors or techniques ("hurdles") to achieve broad spectrum, mild, and reliable preservation effects rather than relying on one intense intervention.
-Hurdle Technology experts Lothar Leistner and Grahame W. Gould defined it in 2002 as an “intelligent combination of key hurdles (pH, water activity, temperature, electron activity).”
+It is an intelligent combination of different preservation factors or techniques ("hurdles") to achieve broad-spectrum, mild, and reliable preservation effects rather than relying on a single intense intervention.
+Hurdle Technology experts Lothar Leistner and Grahame W. Gould defined it in 2002 as an “intelligent combination of key hurdles” (pH, water activity, temperature, electron activity).

-The authors expanded their work in 2012, adding modern advancements focused on non‑thermal methods, AI‑driven predictive microbiology, natural antimicrobial systems, microbiome‑friendly approaches, and application beyond food into cosmetics and clean‑label preservation.
+The authors expanded their work in 2012, adding modern advancements focused on non‑thermal methods, AI‑driven predictive microbiology, natural antimicrobial systems, microbiome‑friendly approaches, and applications beyond food into cosmetics and clean‑label preservation.
 Today, Hurdle Technology enables formulators to create safer, cleaner, 100% natural broad-spectrum preservation systems.
-In short, Hurdle Technology delivers many of the benefits sought by formulators, and ultimately, consumers.
+In short, Hurdle Technology delivers many of the benefits sought by formulators and, ultimately, consumers.

 Consumers and brands are moving away from phenoxyethanol (PE) due to rising safety concerns, regulatory scrutiny, clean‑beauty influence, and sensitization issues.
-Phenoxyethanol has increasingly become a “controversial” ingredient within the clean beauty movement.
-(INSERT IMAGE 1)
+Phenoxyethanol has increasingly become a controversial ingredient within the clean beauty movement.

 Consumers, especially those influenced by clean‑beauty media, avoid ingredients perceived as synthetic, harsh, or unsafe.
-Clean Beauty advocates categorize phenoxyethanol among ingredients suspected of irritation, hormone disruption, or environmental impact.
+Clean Beauty advocates categorize phenoxyethanol as an ingredient suspected of causing irritation, disrupting hormones, or having an environmental impact.
 Rising reports of sensitization and irritation, especially in leave‑on products, have been reported in dermatology literature.
-FDA warnings about PE in baby care products, further elevated consumer anxiety.
-No wonder then, that Clean at Sephora, Credo and other retailers restrict preservation options, including limiting phenoxyethanol, banning EDTA and banning formaldehyde donors.
+FDA warnings about PE in baby care products further elevated consumer anxiety.
+No wonder then that Clean at Sephora, Credo, and other retailers restrict preservation options, including limiting phenoxyethanol, banning EDTA, and banning formaldehyde donors.

 Inolex’s modern preservative systems take center stage because they offer: